Jimmynycu/argus-code/README.md

 3. Inter-frame Filtering.
 To ensure temporal dynamics, we sample frames at random intervals and compute pixel variance.
 Static videos with minimal inter-frame variation are discarded.
 Videos with excessive black pixels are also removed.
 4. Clip-level filtering.
 We divide videos into 10-second clips and further filter them by (i) low optical flow magnitude using RAFT, (ii) shot boundary detection with TransNet-v2, and (iii) text detection with DPText-DETR applied to unwrapped perspective views.
 All these operations are performed on six 90° FoV projections of each video.

-We provide sample scripts in [`process_data/pipeline`](process_data/pipeline) to run the data processing pipeline for the first three steps.
+We provide sample scripts in [`process_data/pipeline`](process_data/pipeline) to run the data processing pipeline for the first three steps. **You don't need to run the pipeline if you are using our provided clips.**

 ### 3. Training Clip Selection